-Modern developments have created a lot of damage to animal habitats, including those of birds.
-So, we owe it to them to make our gardens and garden sheds bird-friendly and help our little feathered friends survive and breed successfully.
+Modern developments have disrupted animal habitats, especially those of birds.
+So, we owe them to make our gardens and sheds bird-friendly to aid our feathered friends.
+To get started, choose the right plants and offer water sources for the breeding season.

 1. Complete vegetation works by the end of winter